Skip to main content

 8. a decision refusing to annotate a record of personal information in accordance with an application made under section 48.

-1.27 An access grant decision is defined in s 53B as a decision to grant access to a document where there is a requirement to consult with a state under s 26A, the Commonwealth or a state under s 26AA, a business entity under s 27, or an individual or legal personal representative of a deceased person under s 27A (see Part 3 of these Guidelines).
+1.28 An access grant decision is defined in s 53B as a decision to grant access to a document where there is a requirement to consult with a State under s 26A, a business entity under s 27, or an individual or legal personal representative of a deceased person under s 27A (see Part 3 of these Guidelines).

-1.28 Internal review is a merit review at a later point in time and the new decision maker is not bound by the earlier decision.
+1.29 Internal review is a merit review at a latter point in time.
+The new decision-maker is not bound by the earlier decision.

-1.29 Internal review is not available if an access refusal decision or access grant decision was made by a minister (ss 54(1) and 54A(1)) or made personally by the principal officer of an agency (ss 54(1) and 54A(1)) (see Part 9 of these Guidelines).
+1.30 Internal review is not available if an access refusal or access grant decision was made by a minister (ss 54(1) and 54A(1)) or made personally by the principal officer of an agency (ss 54(1) and 54A(1)) (see Part 9 of these Guidelines).

 Information Commissioner review

-1.31 The application for IC review can be made following the initial decision by the agency or minister, or after internal review by the agency.
-This includes where a decision is not made within the statutory time frame and is a deemed access refusal (ss 15AC(3) and 51DA(2)) or a deemed affirmation of the original decision after a request is made for internal review (54D(2)).
+1.32 The application for IC review can be made following the initial decision by the agency or minister, or after internal review by the agency.
+This includes where a decision is not made within the statutory time frame and is therefore a deemed access refusal (ss 15AC(3) and 51DA(2)) or a deemed affirmation of the original decision after an application is made for internal review (54D(2)).

-1.33 Decisions of the Information Commissioner made in accordance with s 55K of the FOI Act are published on the Australasian Legal Information Institute website (www.austlii.edu.au).
-A summary table with links to the decisions is published on the website of the OAIC (www.oaic.gov.au).
+1.34 Decisions of the Information Commissioner made in accordance with s 55K of the FOI Act are published on the Australasian Legal Information Institute website (Australian Information Commissioner).

 Further review of decisions

-1.34 A party to the IC review can apply to the Administrative Appeals Tribunal (AAT) for review of the Information Commissioner’s decision under s 55K (s 57A(1)(a)) or review of an agency or minister’s decision where the Information Commissioner has decided not to undertake a review under s 54W(b) (s 57A(1)(b)).
-An application may also be made to the AAT for review of a decision to make a vexatious applicant declaration (s 89N) (see [1.36]-[1.37]; and Part 10 of these Guidelines).
+1.35 A party to the IC review can apply to the ART for review of the Information Commissioner’s decision under s 55K (s 57A(1)(a)) or review of an agency or minister’s decision where the Information Commissioner has decided not to undertake a review under s 54W(b) (s 57A(1)(b)).
+An application may also be made to the ART for review of a decision to make a vexatious applicant declaration (s 89N) (see [1.43] and Part 10 of these Guidelines).

 Complaints and investigations

-1.37 The IC review function and the complaint investigation function provide different remedies.
+1.38 The IC review and complaint investigation functions provide different remedies.
 For example:

-• through the IC review process, the Information Commissioner can make the correct and preferable decision (if more than one legally correct option is available) on a request for access, amendment or annotation (s 55K) or finalise an IC review matter by making a decision in accordance with the terms of an agreement reached by the parties (s 55F) (see Part 10 of these Guidelines)
+• through an IC review, the Information Commissioner can make the correct and preferable decision (if more than one legally correct option is available) on a request for access, amendment or annotation (s 55K) or finalise an IC review by making a decision in accordance with the terms of an agreement reached by the parties (s 55F) (see Part 10 of these Guidelines)

 Information Publication Scheme

-1.40 Part II of the FOI Act establishes an Information Publication Scheme (IPS) for Australian Government agencies subject to the FOI Act.
-This is a statutory framework for pro-active publication of information (see Part 13 of these Guidelines).
+1.41 Part II of the FOI Act establishes an Information Publication Scheme (IPS) for Australian Government agencies subject to the FOI Act.
+This is a statutory framework for proactive publication of information (see Part 13 of these Guidelines).

 Vexatious applicant declarations

-1.42 The Information Commissioner has the power to declare a person to be a vexatious applicant (s 89K).
+1.43 The Information Commissioner has the power to declare a person to be a vexatious applicant (s 89K).
 The Information Commissioner may exercise that power if satisfied that a person has engaged in one or more FOI access actions that involve an abuse of process or if a particular request is manifestly unreasonable.
-Before making such a declaration, the Commissioner must invite the person involved to make a submission (see Part 12 of these Guidelines).
+Before making such a declaration, the Commissioner must invite the person involved to make a submission (see Part 12of these Guidelines).

 Publication and access powers not limited

-1.44 The FOI Act is not intended to restrict the circumstances in which government information can be released.
-Section 3A(2) states that it is not the intention of the Parliament in enacting the FOI Act to limit the power of government agencies to publish information or provide access to documents, or to prevent or discourage agencies from doing so.
+1.45 The FOI Act is not intended to restrict the circumstances in which Australian government information can be released.
+Section 3A(2) states that it is not the intention of the Parliament in enacting the FOI Act to limit the power of Australian government agencies to publish information or provide access to documents, or to prevent or discourage agencies from doing so.

 Administrative access to documents

-1.46 The Information Commissioner encourages agencies to establish administrative access schemes to give access to certain types of information outside the formal FOI process (see Part 3 of these Guidelines).
+1.47 The Information Commissioner encourages agencies to establish administrative access schemes to give access to certain types of information outside the formal FOI process (see Part 3of these Guidelines).
 Greater access to government information informally or via specific administrative access schemes advances the object of the FOI Act to ‘facilitate and promote public access to information, promptly and at the lowest reasonable cost’.[1]

 Oversight of FOI Act